PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ### Tracking content impressions and interactions
 *Requires Analytics*

-You can track an impression of an ad in your application as below.
+You can track the pereceptions of an ad in your application as below.
 ```java
 TrackHelper.track().impression("Android content impression").piece("banner").target("https://www.dn.se/").with(getTracker());
 ```

 * A contentName (required) – the name of the content, e.g. "Ad Foo Bar".

 * A piece (optional) – the actual content.
-For instance the path to an image, video, audio, any text.
+For instance, the path to an image, video, audio or any text.

 * A target (optional) – the target of the content.
 For instance the URL of a landing page.

 ### Tracking goals
 *Requires Analytics*

-By default, Goals are defined as "matching" parts of the screen path or screen title.
-If you want to trigger a conversion manually or track some user interaction call the method ``goal``.
-Read more about what is a [Goal in Piwik PRO](https://helpcenter-piwik-pro.intercom.help/analytics/reports-and-data-analysis/goal-tracking).
+By default, goals are defined as "matching" parts of the screen path or screen title.
+If you want to trigger a conversion manually or track some user interaction, call the method ``goal``.
+Read further about what a goal is in [Goal in Piwik PRO](https://helpcenter-piwik-pro.intercom.help/analytics/reports-and-data-analysis/goal-tracking).

 ```java
 TrackHelper.track().goal(1).revenue(revenue).with(tracker)
 ```
-* A goal (required) – tracking request will trigger a conversion for the goal of the website being tracked with this ID.
+* A goal (required) – a tracking request will trigger a conversion for the goal of the website being tracked with this ID.

-* A revenue (optional) – a monetary value that was generated as revenue by this goal conversion.
+* Revenue (optional) – a monetary value that has been generated as revenue by goal conversion.

-Create, view or manage goals is available on Analytics tab, "Goals" left menu, "Manage goals" section.
+Create, view or manage goals is available in the Analytics tab, "Goals" left menu, "Manage goals" section.

 ### Tracking ecommerce transactions
 *Requires Analytics*

-Piwik provides [ecommerce analytics](https://piwik.org/docs/ecommerce-analytics/) that let you measure items added to carts, and learn detailed metrics about abandoned carts and purchased orders.
-To track an Ecommerce order use ``order`` method:
+Piwik provides [e-commerce analytics](https://piwik.org/docs/ecommerce-analytics/) that let you measure items added to carts, and learn detailed metrics about abandoned carts and purchased orders.
+To track an e-commerce order, use the ``order`` method:

 ```java
 Tracker tracker = ((YourApplication) getApplication()).getTracker();